-Question any traveller, and they will tell you that food is an integral part of a successful road trip.
+Question any traveler, and they will tell you that food is an integral part of a successful road trip.
 The idea of stopping midway and indulging in local delicacies adds to a sense of warmth that is felt by the stomach as well as the soul.

 Delhi loves its food and has no qualms about driving a few hours to have the best on offer.
 A day trip to one of the following roadside restaurants is nothing short of an experience that is guaranteed to satisfy cravings and simultaneously present the perfect opportunity to take a break from the mundaneness of everyday life.

-Amrik Sukhdev – Murthal (1-hour one way)
+Amrik Sukhdev – Murthal (1 hour one way)

 Sukhdev has a 60-year-old legacy, and while there are only cars to be found in its parking now, the food has remained spectacular.
 Even though the menu now reads like a book, their tandoori paranthas with tea are the quintessential eat here.
-You can always add in some delicious chola bhaturas or vegetable pakodas to make it a complete comfort food meal.
+You can always add in some delicious chola bhaturas or vegetable pakoras to make it a complete comfort food meal.

-Old Rao Hotel – Gurgaon (1-hour one way)
+Old Rao Hotel – Gurgaon (1 hour one way)

-Another one of those iconic eateries that have evolved into a city-dhaba over the years, Old Rao is the one place everyone knows about in Gurgaon and surrounding areas.
+Another one of those iconic eateries that have evolved into a city dhaba over the years, Old Rao is the one place everyone knows about in Gurgaon and surrounding areas.
 The drive is relatively simple on the Delhi-Jaipur highway, and the restaurant is easy to spot with cars parked outside and its big red hoardings.

-Prem Pavitra Bhojanalya – Alwar (3-hours one way)
+Prem Pavitra Bhojanalya – Alwar (3 hours one way)

 A limited menu, a couple of essential dishes, an old-world location in between a busy market, and cheap food; Prem Pavitra Bhojanalya has all the trademark elements of a characteristic vintage eatery.
 Established in 1957 and situated on the Old Bus Stand Road, it is the dahi bhalla, kheer, and dal fry that have made the restaurant legendary with the locals.
 In addition to that, visitors are privy to watching the preparation of chapatis on wood and coal-fired open chula just outside the sitting area.